 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities fund type statement of net position.
 Bond issuance costs are expensed in the year of occurrence.
 Bond premiums and discounts are deferred and amortized over the term of the bonds using the straight-line method, which approximates the effective interest method.
 In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
 The face amount of debt issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing sources, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.
+Premiums received on debt issuances are reported as other financing sources while discount on debt issuances are reported as other financing uses.
+Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.